 top of page

-MAKE A SUBMISSION ON A DEVELOPMENT
+MAKE A SUBMISSION ON A DEVELOPMENT:

-scroll DOWN to find a step-by-step guide
+SCROLL DOWN to find a step-by-step guide

 Bayside suburbs need to be liveable, with appropriate development that supports population growth and the creation of jobs, but that isn't over-development.

 The NSW state government has housing targets to meet, but we must ensure their targets for Bayside are realistic.
 Bayside should not be overburdened with Sydney's housing requirements.
+We also need to have the infrastructure to support additional development, for example;

 • Are local schools already oversubscribed?
+Will school upgrades be required?

 • How will local roads cope with the additional traffic?
+Are active transport and public transport plans in place?

 Even taking into account that the airport and port are within the boundaries of the Bayside local government area (LGA), Bayside has the lowest tree canopy in NSW.
 Development that comes from good planning also factors in the heat island effect and how damaging its effects can be.